LocalizedTanki/Tanki-L10n-EN/README.md

 **Features:**
 - Skips strings already in English or empty
 - Preserves placeholders and formatting (`\n`, `%d`, `{0}`, etc.)
-- Parallel batch processing for faster translation
+- Batch processing for faster translation

 ---